 Common Peer-to-Peer Problems

-Peer-to-peer campaigns are a massive undertaking because there are so many moving parts.
-While they are great for driving revenue, they’re also challenging to track as you’re dealing with multiple donation sites and participants.
+While they are great for driving revenue, these campaigns may also be challenging to track, especially if your fundraising participants are raising money on different channels.
 Tracking becomes even more difficult as a campaign becomes more intricate.
-Event sponsors, solo participants and fundraising teams, non-fundraising participants, cash donors, and other types of supporters must all be tracked, managed, and recognized.
+Event sponsors, solo participants and fundraising teams, non-fundraising participants, cash donors, and other types of supporters must all be tracked, managed, recognized, and engaged.

 Fundraising management software can help.
 Different activities can be attributed to the different kinds of supporters that engage with your campaign.
 Fundraising participants’ efforts can be tracked alongside donations made during other parts of the year, new donors can automatically be imported to new constituent accounts, non-fundraising participants’ support can be tracked without financial transactions, and more.